Health and Longevity Course for Dogs Chapter 7

 If your dog flinches, looks back or appears to be sore, that segment is likely in need of an adjustment and release.
 Often, the affected region is warmer than the rest of the spine.

-Stay tuned for PART 8 where I will give you more details about spine and body part connections and how to treat many conditions using the "Pinched Hose Principle.”
+In Chapter 8 I will give you more details about spine and body part connections and how to treat many conditions using the pinched hose principle.

 To read the entire Holistic Health and Longevity Course for Dogs click the links below.